 God knows everything.
 There is nothing new for Him to learn.
 That idea is not really comprehensible for me because I spend every day learning something new and the more I learn the more I realize how little I actually know.
 As Creator of everything God is complete and his plans are complete.
 Everything God plans will be accomplished.
 If God failed in His plans then he would not know everything and he would not be rightly called God.
 With that in mind we find in scripture Satan’s futile but devastating attempts to prevent the prophecy that God made against him at the beginning of Creation.
-God’s plans will not be undone by man or by angels.
+Can Satan Thwart God’s Plans?
+No God’s plans will not be undone by man or by angels.

 The Lord God said to the serpent… I will put enmity between you and the woman, and between your offspring and her offspring; he shall bruise your head, and you shall bruise his heel.”
 Genesis 3:14-15 ESV

 The first devastating attempt to undo this prophetic curse came through the murder of Abel by Cain.
 Satan knows no bounds when it comes to his depravity and men are just as happy to join in.
 God however fixed the genetic linage of Eve by giving her a third son, Seth, whose name means “compensation”.
 Can Satan Thwart God’s Plans?
 No because God will cannot be undone.

 25 And Adam knew his wife again, and she bore a son and called his name Seth, for she said, “God has appointed for me another offspring instead of Abel, for Cain killed him.”
 Genesis 4:25 ESV